CopernicaMarketingSoftware/Documentation/ResponsiveEmail/introduction.md

 # Introduction

-The responsive email API allows you to create and send responsive emails using a simple to use API.
+The responsiveEmail API allows you to create and send responsive emails using a simple to use API.

 ## How does it work?